EN Banner

 Geothermal baths

 There is no right time for a geothermal bath.
 And it is a must-do in Iceland.
-Check our blog to see where they are the best places to relax like a true Viking.
+Check our blog for the best places to relax like a true Viking.

-Also, if you plan to come to Iceland in April, book your ticket now.
+Also, book your ticket now if you plan to come to Iceland in April.

 Blue Lagoon